imagej/imagej.github.io/_pages/cookbook/t-functions.md

 <figure><img src="/media/Bleach correction window.png" title="bleach_correction_window.png" width="257" height="112" alt="bleach_correction_window.png" /><figcaption aria-hidden="true">bleach_correction_window.png</figcaption></figure>

-If you know the decay constant *k*, you can use the plugin "*Image/Adjust/Bleach Correction*" with the exponential fitting method.
+If you know the decay constant *k*, you can use the plugin {% include bc path="Image|Adjust|Bleach Correction" %} with the exponential fitting method.
 It may be worth performing a background subtraction prior to running the plugin.
 Note that the plugin is expecting the k value to be "per-slice" rather than per-second, per-minute, etc.

 Raw time course